 The Secret Language of Buildings

 Each building is an ecosystem conveying information about its health.
-The goal is to ensure those ecosystems hum along with their various components in perfect harmony.
+Our goal is to ensure those ecosystems hum along with their various components in perfect harmony.
 This means designing them to be efficient and resilient for the long term, keeping up with maintenance, and ensuring new technologies are incorporated throughout their lifetimes.

-With a focus on research-based design and long-term performance, our multi-disciplinary team has the tools and expertise to design from a holistic perspective.
+With a focus on research-based design and long-term performance, our multidisciplinary team has the tools and expertise to design from a holistic perspective.
 Beginning in the early stages of a project, we use energy modeling to optimize designs.
 After construction, we “close the loop” through post-occupancy evaluation (POE).
 The POE process is custom-tailored to each project and includes steps such as analyzing utility bills to compare actual vs. modeled performance, surveying occupants, and taking on-site measurements of space conditions.

 Service Highlight: Energy Modeling